golamkibria/skill-studio/README.md

 ## Behavior Details

 - Active session progress is auto-saved in browser `localStorage`.
-- Correct/Wrong counts update after reveal during assessment.
+- Correct/Wrong counts update after reveal during assessment (or at end if show-answer mode is disabled).
 - On end session, selected but unrevealed answers are evaluated in the final report.
+- If timed mode is enabled, assessment auto-ends when time reaches zero.
+- Refresh/tab close during active session shows a browser confirmation prompt.

 ## Customization Ideas

 - Add exam mode (disable back navigation)
-- Shuffle questions and/or options
+- Shuffle questions
-- Add time limit with auto-end
 - Filter by topic/difficulty
 - Export session result JSON